 For this, connect the Fire TV Stick to the HDMI port on the TV and attach a power supply to the Stick.
 Now, enable the Screen Mirroring option in the Stick’s settings, and on your Android device, hit the Cast button and search for the device.
 Once found, connect the two devices, and you are ready to cast content from your Android on the television.

 If your purpose for connecting an Android to a TV is to play songs or view photos and videos, and you do not want to spend money on buying either a Chromecast or Fire TV Stick, the AllCast app is your best bet.
 The app allows you to share photos, videos, and audio files from your Android to your TV without much hassle.
 Moreover, besides casting content on a regular TV, it also supports streaming on a bunch of devices, such as Xbox, Roku, Chromecast, Fire TV Stick, and more.

-Using either of the two methods mentioned above, you can easily connect your Android phone to a TV, and cast/mirror its content on a bigger display for a more enjoyable experience.
-Be it viewing your photos/videos, watching content off of YouTube (or any other platform), gaming, or event using your Android device as a media streaming player — the use cases are endless.
+Using either of the two methods mentioned above, you can easily connect your Android phone to a TV and cast/mirror its content on a bigger display for a more enjoyable experience.
+Be it viewing your photos/videos, watching content off of YouTube (or any other platform), gaming, or even using your Android device as a media streaming player — the use cases are endless.